 *Child must be 18-months by the first day of preschool.

 **Contact us regarding availability and registration process for children turning 18-months after first day of preschool.

 Enrollment & Fees

 Each year in February, we hold Open Registration online for the upcoming school year.
-Open Registration begins at 10 am on the date below and spots are filled on a first-come, first-served basis.
+Open Registration begins at 10 am and spots are filled on a first-come, first-served basis.
 If a class is full, you will have the option to put your child on a waitlist.
 We will notify you if a spot becomes available for your child.

 Enrollment throughout the school year may also be possible if space is available – please contact the school if interested.

 Currently-enrolled families have the opportunity to register in advance during an Early Registration period in January.

 Registration Fee: $ 150.00 (first student), $30.00 (additional students in same family)